kimcharli/mac-app-positioner/docs/USAGE.md

 ## CLI Commands

-You can run all commands using `uv run`.
+You can run all commands using `uv run positioner`.

 -   **`position [profile]`**